 We cross the dam by an impressive valve tower and follow the north bank of Hury Reservoir.
 This links to Blackton Reservoir nature reserve where a variety of waterfowl may be observed (binoculars may help).
 We make a short ascent to cross the dam of Balderhead Reservoir.
 After a short time on the Pennine Way we join the route of Wainright’s “A Pennine Journey” up to Goldsborough; a flat topped rocky outcrop at 389m visible for miles and giving a 360 degree view of the surrounding North Pennine landscape.
 A short section of track across rough moorland leads to farmland and the car park.

 Our walk leads uphill with fine views back to the Castle.
-We will explore the site of the first Middleham Castle built around 1090 before descending to a lovely riverside walk to the picturesque village of East Witton.
-Returning on the south bank of the River Cover we will visit Braithwaite Hall, owned by the National Trust but not generally open to the public ( afternoon tea in the oak panelled drawing room may be possible) Returning to Middleham via woodland and field paths, there will be time to visit Middleham Castle which is maintained by English Heritage (charge for non-members) if you wish.
+We will soon reach the site of the first Middleham Castle, a Motte and Bailey Castle built on William’s Hill around 1090, before descending to a lovely riverside walk to the picturesque village of East Witton.
+Returning on the south bank of the River Cover we will return to Middleham via woodland and field paths.
+There will be time for a visit to Middleham Castle which is maintained by English Heritage (charge for non-members with a 20% discount) if you wish.

 T1: Richmond’s Wynds and Lanes

-Meet at Castle Hill Bookshop at 2.15pm.
+Meet outside the Town Hall at 2.15pm.
 Free but please book a place.
 Donations to Richmondshire Museum most welcome.

 This walk explores Richmond’s Wynds and Lanes offering big views, intriguing nooks, secret places and a chance to hear of the people who lived in them.
 The walk is mostly on pavements but also has some steep slopes and steps.